praiseisaac/replace-in/ReadMe.md

 ### Getting started
 1. To get started, run `git clone https://github.com/praiseisaac/replace-in.git`.
 2. Run `cd replace-in && ./start` from the directory.
 3. If you get a `permission denied error`, run `chmod 755 ./start` to give the file execute permission.
 You can read the file to verify its contents.
-Next, repeat step 2.
+Next, run `./start`.

 ### Running
 1. To run the application, right click on a file or directory you want to replace a text in, navigate to `Quick actions`, then click on the `Replace in` action.